 And there you go – a metallic stencilled t-shirt!

-And, yes, I have worn it and washed it a few times now and it washes well.
+And, yes, I have worn it and washed it SEVERAL times now and it washes well.
 Still looks like it does in this pic.